ontio/documentation/pro-website-docs/docs-en/ontpass/ontpass-auth.md

 **Signature Rules：**

-The JSON object in the HTTP Post request body needs to be sorted in ascending alphabetical order of the key, then serialized into a standard JSON format string, then the request content string is signed, and finally the signature is added to the request body with the signature as the key.
+The JSON object in the HTTP Post request body needs to be sorted in ascending alphabetical order of the key, serialized into a standard JSON format string, then the request content string is signed and finally the signature is added to the request body with the signature as the key.

 Take a registration request as an example：
 After the JSON object of POST Request is sorted in ascending key order.